Abhisheks2253/Euro_currency_exchange/README.md

  ### Analyze the data with multiple graphs

- The second part of the code is related to the graph building and development.
+ The second part of the code is a clear example of how can we use the following online data to plot multiple graphs and analyze the results

  ```